🌎 Scale faster and cut risk. Get the insights from the 2025 State of Merchant Record Report.

 b.
 Automate reconciliation

-Manual tracking of mobile money payments can be error-prone.
+Manual tracking of mobile money payments can lead to errors.
 Use gateways that provide real-time notifications, settlement reports, and dashboards to streamline accounting.

 c.
 Local currencies and wallet preferences